← Back

 Shaping

 Place some flour on your surface.
 With a dough scraper loosen the dough from the surface.
 Take the dough and place it on your floured surface.
 Imagine your dough is divided into 4 equally sized imaginary lines with the first line on the edge.
-Lift the dough and carefully fold it over onto the second line.
+Lift the dough and carefully fold it over onto the third line.
 This is what your dough should look like then:

 Proofing